 Funding charges may apply for the following situations

 Other funding costs include

 Both Plus500 and CMC Markets use margin rate rather than leverage.
 The margin rate is the minimum deposit you will require to open and maintain your trading position.
 From this margin, one can determine how much leverage the broker will lend you, yet this varies between asset class and the subsidiary’s local regulator.

 CMC Markets in NZ and regulated by the FMA have a more generous margin rate of 0.20% (500:1) than Plus500, which only offers 0.37.5% (300:1) via its offshore branch in Seychelles regulated by the FSA.

 Leverage is a useful tool in a traders arsenal.
 Currency pairs only change a few cents most of the time, making it hard to make large profits without a large initial investment.
 More money invested means greater returns when prices move in your favour.

-It is, however, important to understand that leverage comes with high risk that can lead to large losses when prices move in unfavourable directions.
+It is, however, important to understand that leverage comes with a high risk that can lead to large losses when prices move in unfavourable directions.
 Therefore, it is important to understand the high risks associated with leveraged positions and use leverage responsibly.
 Trading platforms offer risk management tools that can assist in minimising losses and protecting capital.